Focus on Falls Prevention Vision Screening Program: Improving Vision Prevents Falls

 - The vision screening tool

 Activities of the program since 2006:

-- Providing vision care services to more than 2,750 residents living in long-term care facilities in the WRHA
+- Providing vision care services to roughly 4,000 residents living in long-term care facilities in the WRHA

 - Providing vision screening education to more than 725 health-care professionals